WilliamLu0211/Shell/README.md

 - `;` allows multiple for multiple commands to be exeuted
 - Allows multiple spaces between arguments
 - Can `cd` and `exit`
-- Recursive redirecting limited to one or less pipe: for example, `bash < input.txt | cowsay > output.txt` works
+- Recursive redirects, but limited to one or less pipe: even `bash < input.txt | cowsay > output.txt` works, WOW!
 2. **Features Implemented Unsuccessfully**
-- Recursive piping: for example, `fortune | cowsay | wc` does not work.
+- Recursive pipes: for example, `fortune | cowsay | wc` does not work.
 3. **Bugs**
 - After running each commands, current working directory is printed in order to best mimic bash.
-Therefore, if you test our shell using `./a.out < test_commands`, a number of current working directories will be printed at the end.
+Therefore, if you test our shell using `make run < test_commands`, a number of current working directories will be printed at the end.
+- Pressing tab while typing commands does not auto complete.
+Instead, a tab is taken as a delimiter (same as space) in `parse_args()`.
 4. **Function Headers**

 ```